LontriTech/terraform-azurerm-vm-linux/README.md

-# terraform-azurerm-vm-linux
+# Azure - Linux VM

-A module to create a Linux Virtual Machine on Azure using Terraform
+A Terraform module to create a Linux Virtual Machine on Azure.